-The reason for us being able to cast our exploration net a little further is thanks to one of the crossings that is occasionally on offer with one of the companies, here.
+The reason for us being able to cast our exploration net a little further was thanks to one of the crossings that was on offer with one of the companies, here.

-It’s a very early start.
+It was a very early start.
 And a late return.
-Which means more hours for us on the island.
+Which meant more hours for us on the island.

-Last summer, we jumped on the bus and headed to Lindos.
+One summer, we jumped on the bus and headed to Lindos for the day.